 - PO01.
 Listen and respond to listening tasks up to seven minutes long about targeted academic topics - PO02.
 Read and respond to texts about targeted academic topics up to 750 words - PO03.
 Give a seven-minute presentation on a targeted academic topic - PO04.
-Write targeted academic essays of up to 300 - words - PO05.
+Write targeted academic essays of up to 300 words - PO05.
 Solve, analyze and apply linear equations - PO06.
-Use graphing techniques, data management - analysis, and algebraic manipulations - PO07.
-Discuss the fundamental principles of Biology - PO08.
-Discuss fundamental concepts of Chemistry and perform basic chemical calculations
+Use graphing techniques, right angle trigonometry, and algebraic manipulations